 We recruit, train, and support the volunteer attorneys who represent SALSA’s clients — low-income individuals and families— without charge.

 Our programs are designed to meet significant legal needs in San Antonio and surrounding communities that otherwise would go unaddressed.
 SALSA volunteers provide free legal services across a variety of civil legal issue areas and multiple areas of substantive law.
-SALSA’s current program areas are listed below.
+SALSA’s current priority service areas are listed below.

 Legal Service Models: